Breach 2: Story

-The player is a squad leader in the interstellar Federated Worlds Special Forces, whose goal is to utilize his squad of space marines effectively in winning different scenarios.
-If the squad leader is killed, the player loses the scenario and is bumped out of the mission back to the main menu.
-The player controls every action of each marine, including the squad leader.
+Breach 2 is a game in which the player controls a squad in the interstellar Federated Worlds Special Forces, and the squad leader commands space marines to succeed in different scenarios.
+If the squad leader is killed in a scenario, the player loses that scenario and is returned to the main menu.
+The player is in control of every action that the squad leader and each marine takes.

 Gameplay

 The game features some gameplay-system improvements over the original Breach, such as of all allowing diagonal movement and setting a path (instead of moving the units step-by-step), as well as improved visuals and sound.
 Additions include new weapons-of-war (such as smoke grenades, neutron bombs, camouflage suits, proximity charges and foxhole-makers) and enemies.

 It also features a diagonally looking graphic tile set in a classic 2d space.
 The graphics makes it difficult to understand what actions can be performed.
 The fake isomerical view was dropped in the subsequent installment of the game Breach 3.

+If Rules of Engagement is available, that game shifts to tactical combat in Breach 2 during several of the former's scenarios.